open-policy-agent/opa/docs/content/docs/discovery.md

 > environment variables like the region where OPA is running), use the second
 > option.

-If no discovery path is specified OPA will query the *data* document to produce the configuration.
-If a discovery path is specified, OPA will translate the path to a reference and evaluate it relative to the *data* document.
-For example, if the discovery path is */example/discovery* OPA will evaluate *data.example.discovery* to produce the configuration.

 If discovery is enabled, other features like bundle downloading and status reporting **cannot** be configured manually.
 Similarly, discovered configuration cannot override the original discovery settings in the configuration file that